andock/environment/README.md

 Requirements
 ------------

-In order to build your apps with Andock CI, you will need:
+In order to build your apps with Andock, you will need:

 * Ansible in your deploy machine
 * Docksal